 Thru’s platform works very similar to how a postal service operates.
-The participants (enterprise, partners and departments) each drop off and pick up files in folders from different endpoints (e.g. SFTP, FTPS, FTP, Amazon S3, ERP) and the “postal service” (Thru’s MFTaaS solution) orchestrates deliveries between source and target endpoints based on workflow processes set up by the enterprise called “transports”.
+The participants (enterprise, partners and departments) each drop off and pick up files in folders from different endpoints (e.g. SFTP, FTPS, Amazon S3, ERP) and the “postal service” (Thru’s MFTaaS solution) orchestrates deliveries between source and target endpoints based on workflow processes set up by the enterprise called “transports”.
 Each transport type has a different purpose that is each used for different use cases (e.g., receive files, send files, receive files with possible return to sender).
 Transports can also be integrated with integration platforms as a service (iPaaS) solutions such as MuleSoft via Thru’s iPaaS connectors.

 Figure 1 – Thru’s platform architecture.
 All automated file transfers across the enterprise and extended enterprise systems can be orchestrated by the Thru platform.

 Figure 2 – The enterprise can choose from 6 different types of Transports to create a file exchange process.
 For example, an enterprise can use the “One to Many” transport when it needs to push files from a single source to multiple partners and departments.